Dodge Charger Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-• Drivers with serious driving violations could pay at least $3,528
+• Drivers who are prone to accidents and violations could pay around $3,528

 View Chart as Image